Chymyst/chymyst-core/docs/chymyst01.md

 decr() + decr() // now the soup has counter(98)
 ```

-The syntax `decr() + decr()` means injecting two molecules at once.
+The syntax `decr() + decr()` is a shorthand for injecting two molecules at once.
 (In the current version of `JoinRun`, this is equivalent to injecting the molecules one by one.)

 It could happen that we are injecting `incr()` and `decr()` molecules too quickly for reactions to start.
 This will result in many instances of `incr()` or `decr()` molecules being present in the soup, waiting to be consumed.
 Is this a problem?

-Logically, we assume that only one instance of the `counter` molecule is present in the soup.
+Note that only one instance of the `counter` molecule is initially present in the soup.
 When the chemical machine starts a reaction, all input molecules are consumed first, and then the reaction body is evaluated.
 For this reason, the single `counter` molecule can start only one reaction at a time, together with either an `incr` or a `decr` molecule.
 Thus, we will not have any race conditions with the counter: There is no possibility of updating the counter value simultaneously from different reactions.